curtcox/practical-graphviz/README.md

 * Scala / SBT [sbt-dependency-graph](https://github.com/sbt/sbt-dependency-graph)
 * Cocoapods
 ---
-* sbt-dependency-graph
+## sbt-dependency-graph
-  - addSbtPlugin("net.virtual-void" % "sbt-dependency-graph" % "0.10.0-RC1")
+* addSbtPlugin("net.virtual-void" % "sbt-dependency-graph" % "0.10.0-RC1")
-  - dependencyDot: Generates a .dot file with the project's dependencies
+* dependencyDot: Generates a .dot file with the project's dependencies
-  - Use graphviz to render it to your preferred graphic format
+* Use graphviz to render it to your preferred graphic format
 ---
 ![](./svg/network.svg)
 ---
 ![](./svg/recipe.svg)
 ---
-# Where does it go?
+## Where does it go?
-* Graphviz files are easily used as one more step.
+* Graphviz files are easily used as one more pipeline step.
 * Where does the cable go?
 * Where does the ingredient go?
 * Where does the library go?
+* grep can tell you
 ---
 ---
 ## Embedded Links